smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

 # Setting the Navigation Destination
 The `SendLocation` RPC gives you the ability to send a GPS location to the embedded navigation app on the head unit.
-When the request is sent the user will be prompted to navigate to that location using the embedded navigation app.
+When the request is sent the user will be prompted to navigate to that location using the active navigation app.

-When using the `SendLocation` RPC, you will not have access to any information about how the user interacted with this location, only if the request was successfully sent to Core.
-The request will be handled by Core from that point on using the embedded navigation system.
+When using the `SendLocation` RPC, you will not have access to any information about how the user interacted with this location, only if the request was successfully sent.
+The request will be handled by Core from that point on using the active navigation system.

-!!!
-NOTE
-As of library v.@![iOS]6.2!@@![android, javaSE, javaEE]4.8!@ and SDL Core v.5.1, the `SendLocation` RPC can be sent from one SDL app to another.
-Both SDL apps will have to implement the App Services API.
-Please refer to [Other SDL Features/Creating an App Service](Other SDL Features/Creating an App Service) and [Other SDL Features/Using App Services](Other SDL Features/Using App Services) for more information on how to implement this feature.
-!!!

 ## Checking if App has Permission to Use Send Location
 The `SendLocation` RPC is restricted by most vehicle manufacturers.
 As a result, the head unit you are connecting to will reject the request if you do not have the correct permissions.
 Please check the [Getting Started/Understanding Permissions](Getting Started/Understanding Permissions) section for more information on how to check permissions for an RPC.